Impact of Fake Agents on Information Cascades: Introduction

-Cascades were first studied in \cite{bhw,banerjee,welch} as a Bayesian learning model in which a homogeneous sequence of rational agents take pay-off optimal actions.
-In this paper, in addition to rational agents, we introduce randomly arriving fake agents that always take (or \emph{fake}) a fixed action, regardless of their pay-off, in order to influence the outcome of a cascade.
-For example, this could model a setting where a poor quality item is posted for sale on a website that records buyers' decisions, and fake agents intentionally buy (or appear to buy) this item to make it seem worth buying to future buyers.
-The model could also represent a setting where rational actions are manipulated or where fake actions are inserted into a recommendation system.
-The objective is to study the impact of varying the amount of these fake agents on the probability of their preferred cascade.
-Our main result shows a counter-intuitive phenomenon: the probability with which this preferred cascade occurs is not monotonically increasing in the fraction of fake agents, $\epsilon$.
-In fact, in some cases the presence of fake agents can reduce the chance of their preferred cascade.
+In this paper, we study a Bayesian learning model similar to \cite{bhw,banerjee,welch} where in addition to rational agents, we introduce randomly arriving \emph{fake} agents that always take (or fake) a fixed action, regardless of their pay-off, in order to influence the outcome of a cascade.
+For example, this could model a setting where a poor quality item is posted for sale on a website that records buyers' decisions, and fake agents intentionally buy (or appear to buy) this item to make it seem worth buying to future buyers \cite{forster2016trust}.
+The model could also represent a setting where rational actions are manipulated or where fake actions are inserted into a recommendation system \cite{hu2012manipulation}, \cite{akoz2017manipulation}, \cite{harvard_review}.
+The objective is to study the impact of varying the amount of these fake agents on the probability of their preferred cascade and on the resulting \textit{welfares} (expected pay-offs) of the rational agents.
+Our main result shows a counter-intuitive phenomenon: the probability with which the cascade preferred by the fake agents occurs is not monotonically increasing in the fraction of fake agents, $\epsilon$.
+In fact, there exist infinitely many cases where an increase in the fraction of fake agents reduces the chances of their preferred cascade.
+We identify a sequence of thresholds for $\epsilon$ where this phenomenon is most pronounced.
+Moreover, we show that exceeding any such $\epsilon$ threshold causes an abrupt improvement in the welfare of every rational agent.

-As in \cite{bhw,banerjee,welch}, we consider a setting in which all agents can observe all prior actions (although in our case, each action could be either rational or fake).
-Many other variations of this basic model have been studied such as \cite{acemouglu}, where observations depend on an underlying network structure and \cite{song}, where agents are allowed to select their observations at a cost.
+In our model, we assume that the presence of fake agents is common knowledge to the buyers and is accounted for in their actions.
+This is motivated by several empirical results, such as in \cite{kumar2024exploring} and \cite{huang2023unmasking}, which suggest that over repeated interactions with the buying platform and through word-of-mouth, buyers tend to be conservative with their decisions by taking into account that a certain fraction of positive reviews for an item might be fake or that its sales statistics might be exaggerated.